Short answer - no! There are four different lynx species under the genus Lynx: the Iberian lynx, the Eurasian lynx, the Canadian lynx, and the Bobcat.

 We are often asked questions regarding lynx predation on wildcats, one of our current resident predators, and most endangered species.
 Since wildcats need forest for both habitat and food, the forest regeneration that lynx are hoped to encourage should help wildcat populations, much as it will help other forest dwelling species by providing a healthier and more balanced habitat.
 Across Europe, wildcat and lynx populations co-exist side by side relatively peacefully.
 However, some European studies have identified wildcat as an occasional lynx prey species, so some caution is necessary while the wildcat population is so low.
 Nonetheless, we don't have plans to reintroduce lynx into any areas with wildcats.

 Predation on capercaillie, another protected species, is also a major concern for some.
-However, in a study of the diet of 29 lynx in the Jura Mountains, where capercaillies are more abundant than in the Scottish Highlands, it was found that only one capercaillie had fallen prey to the local lynx population over a 10-year period (Hetherington, 2006).
+However, in a study of the diet of 29 lynx in the Jura Mountains, where capercaillies are more abundant than in the Scottish Highlands, it was found that only one capercaillie had fallen prey to the local lynx population over a 10-year period (Jobin et al, 2000).
+This is out of 617 kills found, representing 0.2% of prey biomass.
 As researchers had predicted, roe deer and chamois made up the vast majority of prey.

 Lynx presence can provide nutrients to other species in forests by leaving deer carcasses on the forest floor - this contributes to a healthy and vibrant ecosystem.
-For example, a study of a Norwegian forest ‘found a greater abundance and richer diversity of beetles around a roe deer carcass than elsewhere in the forest’ (Hetherington, 2006).
+For example, a study of a Norwegian forest ‘found a greater abundance and richer diversity of beetles around a roe deer carcass than elsewhere in the forest’ (Melis et al, 2004).
 Additionally, lynx predation on foxes could help small game and ground nesting birds, as fox predation on these animals is higher than lynx predation (Helldin et al., 2006; Elmhagen & Rushton, 2007; Elmhagen et al., 2010).

 Will the Lynx be hunted?